Wordcab/wordcab-posts/docs/blog/posts/parallelize_tokenization.md

 ## Hugging Face Tokenizers

-[Hugging Face](https://huggingface.co/), "the AI community building the future", offer a library called `transformers`, which provides state-of-the-art models and tokenizers for various ML tasks.
+[Hugging Face](https://huggingface.co/), "the AI community building the future", offers a library called `transformers`, which provides state-of-the-art models and tokenizers for various ML tasks.

 !!! tip
     If you're not familiar with Hugging Face, we highly recommend you check it out!
-    You should be a cave-dwelling hermit not to have heard of it by now. 🤷‍♂️

-Tokenization is the process of converting text into smaller units (=tokens), such as words or subwords, that can be more easily processed by NLP models.
+Tokenization is the process of converting text into smaller units (aka _tokens_), such as words or subwords, that can be more easily processed by NLP models.

 It's an essential step in preparing your data for tasks like text classification, sentiment analysis, and machine translation.